Experience the historical charm of Lucknow

 - Hazratganj (3 km)

-Reserve a day to explore this shopping district in the center of Lucknow that also features restaurants, theatres, spas and bars.
+This bustling district in the centre of Lucknow features boutiques, theatres, spas, restaurants and bars.

 - Bara Imambara (4.5 km)